AliSoftware/alisoftware.github.io/_posts/2015-11-07-mixins-over-inheritance.md

 }
 ```

 We can then use Swift's `extensions` to **add conformance to a protocol to an existing class**, so let's add those abilities to the characters we already have defined.
-If we omit that time when IronMan went to the portal above New York and briefely flew to space, then only The Doctor and Superman can actually Space Travel:
+If we omit that time when IronMan went to the portal above New York and briefely flew into space, then only The Doctor and Superman can actually Space Travel:

 ```swift
 extension TimeLord: SpaceTraveler {}